-Increased awareness and accurate information and knowledge can empower all of us to recognise early warning signs, make informed choices about our health and counter our own fears and misconceptions about cancer.
+Accurate information and increased awareness and knowledge about cancer can empower all of us to recognise early warning signs, make informed choices about our health and counter our own fears and misconceptions about cancer.

 Know your body: early detection saves lives

-Not all cancers show early signs and symptoms.
-However, many cancers can and do show signs that something isn’t quite right.
-These include breast, cervical, colorectal, skin, oral, and some childhood cancers.
-That’s important to know because finding cancer early almost always makes it is easier to treat or even cure.
-Which means improved chances of survival and quality of life for people diagnosed with cancer.
-What’s more, recognising early warning signs of some cancer is cost-effective and, in many cases, doesn’t require any specialist technologies.
-Each of us can be empowered with the right information to know what’s normal for our bodies and recognise unusual changes – and importantly, seek professional medical help promptly1.
+Many cancers show early signs and symptoms, indicating that something isn’t quite right.
+These include breast, cervical, colorectal, skin, oral and some childhood cancers.
+This is important to know, because finding cancer early almost always makes it is easier to treat or even cure, which means improved chances of survival and quality of life for people diagnosed with cancer.
+What’s more, recognising early warning signs of cancer is cost-effective and, in many cases, doesn’t require any specialist technologies.
+Each of us can be empowered with the right information to know what’s normal for our bodies and recognise unusual changes – and importantly, seek professional medical help promptly.

 What can we do?

-- As an individual, we can teach ourselves, the people we love – including teachers, parents and caregivers and our communities - about the common signs and symptoms.
+As individuals, we can teach ourselves and the people close to us – including parents, caregivers, teachers and others in our communities - about the common signs and symptoms.

-- Policy makers have a critical role to play.
-Governments can develop strategies to increase awareness and education and integrate early detection and screening into national health systems.
+Policymakers have a critical role to play.
+Governments can develop strategies to increase awareness and education as well as integrate early detection and screening into national health systems.

 Screening for cancer

-Even if you don’t have any signs or symptoms of cancer and may appear otherwise healthy, screening for some types of cancer can test for signs of it developing3.
-Some cancers that can be effectively screened for includes bowel, breast, cervical, colorectal (colon) and lung.
-However, this does vary from country to country.
+Even if you don’t have any signs or symptoms of cancer and may appear otherwise healthy, screening for some types of cancer can detect signs of developing it.
+These include bowel, breast, cervical, colorectal (colon) and lung cancers.

 Myths, misinformation and stigma

-Some common myths and misconceptions about cancer - including that there is no cure or there is nothing that can be done about cancer - can understandably cause fear.
-However, misinformation, misconceptions and stigma around cancer creates a negative cycle that further acts to confirm our fears.
-Our fears can prevent us from seeking early detection, or to delay or avoid treatment and care altogether.
-Often, by receiving diagnosis at a late stage or not seeking treatment at all, this can result in worse outcomes, which in turn perpetuates the myths and misconception of cancer being incurable or untreatable.
+Cancer understandably causes fear.
+However, misinformation, misconceptions and stigma surrounding cancer – including that there is no cure – create a negative cycle that can confirm our fears.
+These fears and misperceptions can prevent us from screening or consulting for early symptoms, or to delay or avoid treatment and care altogether.
+A late diagnosis and delayed treatment generally result in worse outcomes, which in turn perpetuates the myths and misconception of cancer being incurable or untreatable.

 What can we do?

-By being informed, you can counter your own misconceptions and reduce your own fears around cancer.
-Through knowledge, awareness and understanding, you are empowered to challenge negative beliefs and attitudes and behaviours in others that perpetuate myths about cancer.
+Access accurate cancer information: By being informed, you can counter your misconceptions and reduce your fears about cancer.
+Through knowledge, awareness and understanding, you are empowered to challenge negative beliefs and attitudes in others that perpetuate myths about cancer.

-By talking, we can help to reduce fear and stigma and discrimination, shift perceptions and strengthen support for people with cancer.
+Use your voice: By talking, we can help to reduce fear, stigma and discrimination, shift perceptions and strengthen support for people with cancer.

-Understanding cultural beliefs and practices around cancer is essential in responding to it and changing attitudes and dispelling common myths.
+Understand different cultural beliefs: Understanding different cultural beliefs and practices regarding health and cancer is essential in developing appropriate responses, changing attitudes and dispelling common myths.

-Governments, communities, employers and media all have a role to play to challenge perceptions about cancer to create a culture and a population where people living with cancer do not face discrimination in the workplace, in the health system or in our society.
+Empower individuals and communities: Governments, communities, employers and media all have a role to play to challenge perceptions about cancer and create a culture where people living with cancer do not face discrimination.